axinc-ai/ailia-models-tflite/super_resolution/srresnet/README.md

 Range : [0, 1.0]

 ## Usage
-Automatically downloads the onnx and prototxt files on the first run.
+Automatically downloads the tflite files on the first run.
 It is necessary to be connected to the Internet while downloading.

 For the sample image,